The change-making problem for six coin values and beyond: Background

 \begin{theorem}[One Point Theorem]\cite{Adamaszek, Hu, Magazine} Suppose that $\mathcal{C}' = (1, c_2, \ldots, c_{n-1})$ is orderly and $c_{n-1} < c_{n}$.
 Let $m = \lceil \frac{c_n}{c_{n-1}} \rceil$.
 The following are equivalent: \begin{enumerate} \item The coin system $\mathcal{C} = (1, c_2, \ldots, c_{n-1}, c_n)$ is orderly. \item $grd_\mathcal{C}(mc_{n-1}) = opt_\mathcal{C}(mc_{n-1})$ \item $grd_\mathcal{C}(mc_{n-1}) \leq m$ \end{enumerate} \end{theorem}

 The known results about orderly coin systems with only a few coin values are as follows.
 Any coin system with two coin values $\mathcal{C} = (1, c)$ where $c >1$ is orderly.
 The orderly 3-value coin systems are then characterized by the One Point Theorem (Theorem~\ref{OPT}).
-An equivalent characterization is as follows.
+An equivalent characterization, together with characterizations of orderly coin systems with 4 or 5 coins, are as follows.

 \begin{theorem}\cite{Adamaszek, Kozen} The coin system $\mathcal{C} = (1, c_2, c_3)$ is orderly if and only if $c_3 - c_2\in \mathcal{A}$, where $\mathcal{A}$ is defined as follows

 \end{theorem}

 \begin{theorem}\cite{Adamaszek, Cowen} The coin system $\mathcal{C} = (1, c_2, c_3, c_4)$ is orderly if and only if it is totally orderly. \end{theorem}